Garlic Mustard Weed Out Week 2022: Pulling

-For the first time ever, NAP is hosting a virtual spring invasive pull!
+For the third year in a row, NAP is hosting a virtual spring invasive pull!
 Garlic Mustard Weed Out Week (GMWOW) is an opportunity for individuals or households to remove spring invasive species from their yards or from city-owned nature areas.
-During this time, when we are all hunkering down, aggressive non-native plants are spreading and outcompeting native plants.
+Aggressive non-native plants never take a break from spreading and outcompeting native plants.
 A reduction in native plants and wildflowers also reduces the diversity of native wildlife, from small mammals to beautiful butterflies.
 There is a small seasonal window for targeting these types of invasive plants: warm enough for plants to emerge but not too late or seeds will be spread.
 And we want your help!

 Pull in your own backyard or a City natural area near you!
 If you need suggestions, feel free to contact us at [email protected] or 734.794.6627.